Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Closing Remarks

 The non-explosion criteria provided by the main theorem apply to natural stochastic problems arising in the analysis of a class of important nonlinear PDEs.
 The models may also be viewed in the context as generalization of a branching model arising in computer science, statistical physics, and cellular biology.

 To dispense with the time-reversibility condition obviously requires a completely different approach than that involving self-adjoint operators on $L^2$.
-The authors introduce a probabilistic \lq\lq cutset method\rq\rq in \cite{RD_ET_EW_2020b} to obtain further sufficient conditions for non-explosion in the absence of the time-reversibility assumption.
-In addition, sufficient criteria for explosion are also developed in \cite{RD_ET_EW_2020b}, which are applicable to the Navier-Stokes equations as well as the more purely probability models.
-An analytic proof by PDEs has also been obtained by \cite{RD_TP_2020} for the Bessel cascade example.
+The authors introduce a probabilistic ``cutset method'' in \cite{DTTW_22} to obtain further sufficient conditions for non-explosion in the absence of the time-reversibility assumption.
+In addition, criteria for explosion which are applicable to the Navier-Stokes equations and more purely probability models are also developed in \cite{DTTW_22}.
+An analytic proof by PDEs has also been obtained in \cite{DTT_22} for the Bessel cascade example.